BlockstreamResearch/bip-frost-dkg/README.md

 even if the coordinator is trusted.
 This is the price we pay for the communication optimization.

+EncPedPop appends to the transcript `eq_input` of SimplPedPop all `n` encryption keys to ensure that the participants agree on their identities.
+This excludes man-in-the-middle attacks if Eq is authenticated, e.g., runs over authenticated channels.

-### Equality Check Protocol CertEq
+### Background on Equality Checks

 As explained in the "Motivation" section, it is crucial for security that participants reach agreement over the results of a DKG session.
-SimplPedPop, and consequently also EncPedPop, ensure agreement during the final step of the DKG session by running an external *equality check protocol* Eq, whose purpose is to verify that all participants have received identical protocol messages during the previous steps.
+SimplPedPop, and consequently also EncPedPop, ensure agreement during the final step of the DKG session by running an external *equality check protocol* Eq.
+The purpose of Eq is to verify that all participants have received an identical *transcript*  which is a byte string constructed by respective DKG protocol.

 Eq is assumed to be an interactive protocol between the `n` participants with the following abstract interface (see also TODO):
-Every participant can invoke a session of Eq with an input value `x` (TODO and the identities of other participants?).
+Every participant can invoke a session of Eq with an input value `eq_input` (TODO and the identities of other participants?).
-Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `x`.
+Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
 (However, it may be the case that not all honest participants have established this fact yet.)
 This means that the DKG session was successful and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to it.

 More formally, Eq must fulfill the following properties:
- - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values x and x' provided by two honest participants, we have `x = x'`.
+ - Integrity: If Eq returns successfully to some honest participant, then for every pair of input values `eq_input` and `eq_input'` provided by two honest participants, we have `eq_input = eq_input'`.
  - Conditional Agreement: If Eq returns successfully to some honest participant, and all messages between honest participants are delivered eventually, then Eq will eventually return successfully to all honest participants.
+(TODO there are no messages between honest participants due to the coordinator)

 Depending on the application scenario, different approaches may be suitable to implement Eq, such as a consensus protocol already available as part of a federated system or out-of-band communication.
-For example, in a scenario where a single user employs multiple signing devices (e.g., hardware tokens) in the same room to establish a threshold wallet, every device can simply display its value `x` (or a hash of `x` under a collision-resistant hash function) to the user.
+For example, in a scenario where a single user employs multiple signing devices (e.g., hardware tokens) in the same room to establish a threshold wallet, every device can simply display its value `eq_input` (or a hash of `eq_input` under a collision-resistant hash function) to the user.
 The user can manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.
 Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations can meet in a single room and compare the values.
 A detailed treatment is these out-of-band methods is out of scope of this document.

+### DKG Protocol ChillDKG

+#### Equality Check Protocol EqCert

+Instead of performing a out-of-band check as the last step of the DKG, ChillDKG relies on an more direct approach:
+ChillDKG is a wrapper around EncPedPop, which instantiates the required equality check protocol with a concrete in-band CertEq.
-Instead of performing a out-of-band check as the last step of the DKG, ChillDKG incorporates a concrete in-band equality check protocol CertEq, which assumes that each participant holds a long-term key pair of a signature scheme, called the *host key pair*.
+CertEq assumes that each participant holds a long-term key pair of a signature scheme, called the *host key pair*.
 While the list of host public keys still need to be verified out-of-band by all participants, this step can happen at any time before the DKG session is finalized, in particular before the DKG session.
-More importantly, the way CertEq is used in ChillDKG will facilitate backups, which we will explain the subsequent subsection.
+More importantly, the way CertEq is used in ChillDKG will facilitate backups, which we will explain below.

-The CertEq protocol is straightforward:[^certeq-literature] Every participant sends a signature of their input value `x` to every other participant (via the untrusted coordinator), and expects to receive valid `x` from all remaining `n-1` participants.
+The CertEq protocol is straightforward:[^certeq-literature] Every participant sends a signature of their input value `eq_input` to every other participant (via the untrusted coordinator), and expects to receive a valid value `eq_input` from all remaining `n-1` participants.
-A participant terminates successfully as soon as the participant has collected signatures from all `n` participants (including themselves), which verify under the message `x` and the respective host public key.
+A participant terminates successfully as soon as the participant has collected signatures from all `n` participants (including themselves), which verify under the message `eq_input` and the respective host public key.
 TODO This can be optimized using a multi-signature.

+FOOTNOTE The obvious drawback of this simple protocol is that it does not provide robustness, i.e., it does not guarantee termination in the presence of malicious participants. any malicious participant (or the coordinator) can, for example, simply refuse to present a signature and stall thereby stall the protocol.

 [^certeq-literature]: CertEq can be viewed as signed variant of the Goldwasser-Lindell echo broadcast protocol [[GL05](https://eprint.iacr.org/2002/040), Protocol 1], or alternatively, as a unanimous variant of Signed Echo Broadcast [[Rei94](https://doi.org/10.1145/191177.191194), Section 4], [[GGR11](https://doi.org/10.1007/978-3-642-15260-3), Algorithm 3.17].)

 This termination rule immediately implies the integrity property:
-Unless a signature has been forged, if some honest participant with input `x` terminates successfully, then by construction, all other honest participants have sent a signature on `x` and thus received `x` as input.
+Unless a signature has been forged, if some honest participant with input `eq_input` terminates successfully, then by construction, all other honest participants have sent a signature on `eq_input` and thus received `eq_input` as input.

-The key insight to ensuring conditional agreement is that any participant terminating successfully is able to build a *success certificate* consisting of the collected list of all `n` signatures on `x`.
+The key insight to ensuring conditional agreement is that any participant terminating successfully is able to build a *success certificate* `cert` consisting of the collected list of all `n` signatures on `eq_input`.
-This certificate will, by the above termination rule, convince every other honest participant (who, by integrity, has received `x` as input) to terminate successfully.
+This certificate will, by the above termination rule, convince every other honest participant (who, by integrity, has received `eq_input` as input) to terminate successfully.
 Crucially, this other honest participant will be convinced even after having received invalid or no signatures during the actual run of CertEq, due to unreliable networks or an unreliable coordinator, or malicious participants signing more than one value.